William Christoph, Landgrave of Hesse-Homburg

-William Christoph of Hesse-Homburg (13 November 1625, Ober-Rosbach – 27 August 1681, then in Bingenheim, now in Echzell) was the second Landgraf of Hesse-Homburg (then known as "Landgraf of Bingenheim") during 1648–1669.
+William Christoph of Hesse-Homburg (13 November 1625, Ober-Rosbach – 27 August 1681, then in Bingenheim, now in Echzell) was the second Landgrave of Hesse-Homburg (then known as "Landgrave of Bingenheim") from 1648 to 1669.

-He was the third (second surviving) of five sons of Frederick I, Landgrave of Hesse-Homburg, and succeeded his brother Ludwig I as Landgrave in 1643, but his mother was regent until 1648.
+He was the third but second surviving of five sons of Frederick I, Landgrave of Hesse-Homburg and succeeded his brother Ludwig I as Landgrave in 1643, but his mother was his regent until 1648.

 Life

-In 1669, he sold Homburg to his younger brother George Christian, but retained Bingenheim (Landgrave of Hesse-Homburg-Bingenheim).
+In 1669, he sold Homburg to his younger brother George Christian but retained Bingenheim (Landgrave of Hesse-Homburg-Bingenheim).
 George Christian died without heirs, and their youngest brother succeeded as Frederick II, Landgrave of Hesse-Homburg.

-In Darmstadt on 21 April 1650 William Christoph married firstly Princess Sophia Eleonore, daughter of George II, Landgrave of Hesse-Darmstadt.
+In Darmstadt on 21 April 1650, William Christoph married firstly Princess Sophia Eleonore, a daughter of George II, Landgrave of Hesse-Darmstadt.
 George II was his first cousin, as both were grandsons of George I, Landgrave of Hesse-Darmstadt.
-They had 12 children, but only three survived infancy:
+They had 12 children of which only three survived infancy: